What is Household Organics recycling?

 What happens to the organic material once it has been collected?

 It is composted at a commercial composting facility.
 Food scraps and other organic material are carefully managed so the compost piles get very hot.
 This means that compost can be made using items that can’t be easily composted in a back yard, such as bones, fish skins and dairy products.
-Organics become compost in just 180 days after you put them out for weekly collection.
+Organics become compost in just 180 days after they are sent to the facility.